rodrigue89/Swizzle/Tutorials/Objects (#5).md

 But we have to use 2 parameters, What if I told you there was a way to do the exact same thing with just 1 parameter.
 That is where objects come in.

-A object defines a set of references to other objects called properties.
+A object defines a set of properties.
 It allows you to group related things together.
 Here is an example of an object:

 ```
 objc Person {
-    ref name: String;
+    decl name;
-    ref age: String;
+    decl age;
 }
 ```